celestiaorg/celestia-app/specs/src/specs/shares.md

 ## Terms

+- **Blob**: User specified data (e.g. a roll-up block) that is associated with exactly one namespace.
+Blob data are opaque bytes of data that are included in the block but do not impact Celestia's state.
 - **Share**: A fixed-size data chunk that is associated with exactly one namespace.
 - **Share sequence**: A share sequence is a contiguous set of shares that contain semantically relevant data.
-A share sequence SHOULD contain one or more shares.
-In most cases, a share sequence should be parsed together because the original data may have been split across share boundaries.
-One share sequence exists per [reserved namespace](./consensus.md#reserved-namespaces) and per [blob](../../../x/blob/README.md).
+A share sequence MUST contain one or more shares.
+When a [blob](../../../x/blob/README.md) is split into shares, it is written to one share sequence.
+As a result, all shares in a share sequence are typically parsed together because the original blob data may have been split across share boundaries.
+All transactions in the [`TRANSACTION_NAMESPACE`](./consensus.md#reserved-namespaces) are contained in one share sequence.
+All transactions in the [`PAY_FOR_BLOB_NAMESPACE`](./consensus.md#reserved-namespaces) are contained in one share sequence.
-- **Blob**: User specified data (e.g. a roll-up block) that is associated with exactly one namespace.
-Blob data are opaque bytes of data that are included in the block but do not impact Celestia's state.

 ## Overview